With Secure Retirement Income (SRI), can I leave money to loved ones?Tue Sep 01 14:48:00 BST 2015

-If you don’t choose the joint life option, we’ll pay any remaining savings to your nominated beneficiaries when you die.
+If you don’t choose the joint life option, we may pay or allocate any remaining savings to your nominated beneficiaries when you die.

-And, if you select the guaranteed minimum death benefit (GMDB) option, this amount could be higher.
-If you choose GMDB, we’ll pay your beneficiaries the higher of:
+And, if you select the guaranteed minimum death benefit option, this amount could be higher.
+If you choose this option, we’ll pay your beneficiaries the higher of:

-- the highest monthiversary lock-in value at the last review date, minus SRI income paid**
+- the highest monthiversary lock-in value at the last review date, minus any guaranteed income paid**, or

-- the value of your original investment, minus any SRI income paid**
+- the value of your original investment, minus any guaranteed income paid**